hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-24-forcing-frameworks.md

 We could ensure that $V$ is a countable model of ZFC.
 By the proof of the model existence lemma, any first-order language with countable constant symbols must have a countable model.
 It's also a theorem that any countable Boolean algebra has a generic ultrafilter.
 So from the outside, we can always locate a generic ultrafilter.
 In the case of say, constructing an extension in which CH is false, we will always be able to spot new real numbers (construed as generic filters on a particular Boolean algebra) from the outside.

+This narrative is straightforward, but I find it mathematically and philosophically unsatisfying.

 ## $V^{\mathbb{B}}$ thinks it is a forcing extension